agenario/portfolio/README.md

 # **Portfolio**

 Welcome to my professional portfolio.
 Here you will find a curated collection of industrial automation and digitalization projects I’ve led or contributed to as a Senior Automation Engineer, Subject Matter Expert, and Project Engineer.
-With a strong electrical and control engineering foundation, my work spans multiple industries—including automotive, battery manufacturing, and high-tech production environments across Latin America, North America, Europe, and Asia.
+With a strong electrical and control engineering foundation, my work spans multiple industries, including automotive, battery manufacturing, and high-tech production environments across Latin America, North America, Europe, and Asia.

 ## **🔧 Overview**